 But obviously, I’m not a doctor and I’m not here to replace yours.
 If you’re curious to do your own research, these are links to my favorite doctors’ discussion of these topics (and a lot of the info I used myself for the above protocol): Dr. Mark Hyman || Dr. Amy Myers || Dr. Josh Axe

 Are you afraid you have leaky gut?
 Are you wanting to try a yeast protocol?
+These are the supplements and products I used to slay mine.
 Grab yourself the arsenal: